Salons, retail, and restaurants can reopen soon at 25% occupancy, Gary mayor says

 “That was largely aspirational,” he said.
 “Myself, like everyone else ... we certainly are eager to get to what’s going to be our new normal way of business.”

-Personal service salons can operate at 25% occupancy by appointment only on May 24, Michael Gonzalez, city spokesman.
+Personal service salons can operate at 25% occupancy by appointment only on May 24, said city spokesman Michael Gonzalez.
 He said if a business building is permitted up to 100 people under normal circumstances, they can only have 25 people in at one time under these restrictions.

 Signage, policies